neondatabase/website/content/docs/reference/pgtiktoken.md

 The `pg_tiktoken` extension enables fast and efficient tokenization of data in your PostgreSQL database using OpenAI's [tiktoken](https://github.com/openai/tiktoken) library.

-This topic guides you through using the `pg_tiktoken` extension.
-It demonstrate how to install the extension, use the `tiktoken_count` and `tiktoken_encode` functions, and manage text tokens efficiently.
+This topic describes how to install the extension, use its functions for tokenization and token management, and how you can use the extension with ChatGPT models.

 ## What is a token?